 “Koval said he wants to reform an image of officers so that they’re seen as guardians of the public rather than militarized warriors,” wrote the Wisconsin State Journal’s Nico Savidge.

 “We have to strike that balance,” said Koval, “between individual rights, personal liberties (and) police limitations on those powers that have been granted to us.”

 President Franklin Roosevelt once said, “Even a blind squirrel can find a nut sometimes.”
 SF is pleasantly surprised that a usual “blind squirrel,” the Madison Police and Fire Commission, ‘got it right’ by selecting Koval.
 Hopefully, during one of the state’s junkets for police chiefs, Koval and Milwaukee Police Chief Ed Flynn, who hasn’t seen a Big Brother surveillance system that he hasn’t liked, will have a heart-to-heart chat about America’s post-911 version of COINTELPRO, and the state’s two, 21st century versions of the old Special Assignment Squad, now dubbed intelligence fusion centers.

 Steve Spingola is an author and retired Milwaukee Police Department homicide detective.
-He is set to appear on TNT’s show “Cold Justice,” on February 14.
-His latest book, Best of the Spingola Files, Vol. I & II, is available at Amazon.com.
+His latest book, Best of the Spingola Files, Volumes I & II, is now available at Amazon.com.

 © Steven Spingola, Wales, WI, 2014